 Months of entry

 This MRes is aimed at those wishing to broaden or deepen understanding of aspects of the information world at postgraduate level, or to prepare for doctoral studies.
 It is also aimed at mid-career information and cultural professionals who wish to develop their leadership, management and professional skills.

-UCL Information Studies is unique in the UK with programmes spanning archives, records management, information studies and systems, digital humanities and publishing.
+UCL Information Studies is unique in the UK with programmes spanning archives, records management, information science, digital humanities and publishing.
 Students have unparalleled opportunities for cross-domain engagement and the opportunity to work with other departments at UCL.

 Students benefit from UCL's central London location, and many premier information and cultural institutions are within easy reach.
 Staff are experts in their field and closely involved with the professional bodies and companies, supporting students in building contacts and widening experience.